symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-.. note:: NEM mainly works with absolute amounts.
+NEM mainly works with **absolute amounts**.
 To get an absolute amount, multiply the amount of assets you want to create by 10\ :sup:`divisibility`.
-For example, if the mosaic has divisibility 2, to create 10 units (relative) you should define 1000 (absolute) instead.
+For example, if the mosaic has **divisibility** 2, to create 10 units (relative) you should define 1000 (absolute) instead.

-3. Both transactions can be announced together using an :ref:`AggregateTransaction <aggregate-transaction>`.
+3. Announce both transactions together using an :ref:`AggregateTransaction <aggregate-transaction>`.

 .. note:: To make the transaction only valid for your network, include the first block generation hash.
 Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.